 So, what can parents do to keep their kids safe as they jump?

-“People cannot agree whether trampolines are safe or unsafe,” said Jennifer Hoekstra, injury prevention coordinator at Spectrum Health Helen DeVos Children’s Hospital.
+“People cannot agree whether trampolines are safe or unsafe,” said Jennifer Hoekstra, a former injury prevention coordinator at Spectrum Health Helen DeVos Children’s Hospital.
 “It’s a trade-off between kids having fun, learning balance and getting exercise—and the risks that are inherent with a trampoline.
 That’s why having rules and following the rules is really important.”

 For its part, the American Academy of Pediatrics is on record advising against the use of trampolines for children younger than 6 due to their fragile bones.
-The academy also “strongly discourages” the home use of trampolines.

 Hoekstra said in an average year in the U.S., 80,000 kids visit the emergency room with injuries from trampolines.